-Additional information about the unit: Relationship to occupational standards Links to HSC 310, 329, 332, 344, 412 Guidance for developing assessment a arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Families may also include others significant to the young person such as guardians, carers, friends, partners etc. Legislation and local and national practice guidelines - current and up to date legislation and local and national practice guidelines around supporting a young person with a disability to move from childhood into adulthood.
-Key agencies and professionals - may include agencies offering support with personal budgets, careers advice, housing, advocates, education, benefits, occupational therapists citizens advice etc. Additional unit assessment requirements - provided with the unit This unit needs to be assessed in line with the Skills for Care and Development QCF Assessment Principles.
-It assesses knowledge that underpins unit LD 311S Support young people with a disability to make the transition into adulthood, and must be achieved with that unit to confirm competence.
+Additional information about the unit: Relationship to occupational standards Links to HSC 310, 329, 332, 344, 412 Guidance for developing assessme ent arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Families may also include others significant to the young person such as guardians, carers, friends, partners etc. Legislation and local and national practice guidelines - current and up to date legislation and local and national practice guidelines around supporting a young person with a disability to move from childhood into adulthood.
+Key agencies and professionals - may include agencies offering support with personal budgets, careers advice, housing, advocates, education, benefits, occupational therapists citizens advice etc. Additional unit assessment requirements -provided with the unit This unit needs to be assessed in line with the Skills for Care and Development Assessment Principles.
+Please note, learners wishing to confirm competence should take unit LD 311C Support young people with a disability to make the transition into adulthood, which includes skills assessment criteria, as opposed to LD 311K which is a knowledge only unit